 The reason I don’t have to lean on them too heavily though comes from the fact that the best medical textbooks do this for you.

 Then there’s also the reason of Anki.

 Anyone that knows me personally knows how much I love Anki as an app for memorizing basically anything.
 In medical school, if you didn’t know already, there are whole communities (hundreds of thousands of students) dedicated to using this application too.

 That’s how powerful it is!

-In terms of memorising medical textbooks then, it’s always my go to resource.
-It’s also the reason I’ve managed to memorise large amounts of books like Pathoma, First Aid and parts of other popular textbooks.
+In terms of memorizing medical textbooks then, it’s always my go-to resource.
+It’s also the reason I’ve managed to memorize large amounts of books like Pathoma, First Aid, and parts of other popular textbooks.

 It’s also useful in the fact it’s free.
 And that a lot of ready-made decks exist out there that save you time having to make your own cards from scratch.

 I highly recommend you search out flashcard decks for textbooks you hope to memorize.
 If they’re popular, chances are there’s a deck available.